madisonpettipas/Cryptocurrency-Trade-Simulator/README.md

-# Cryptocurrency-Trade-Simulator
+# Cryptocurrency Trade Simulator
-A Java program that simulates a simple cryptocurrency exchange by using heap-based priority queues and a HashMap.
+A Java program that simulates a simple cryptocurrency exchange using heap-based priority queues and a HashMap.
 This project reflects how crypto exchanges enter, remove, process, match, and modify orders.

 ## Overview
 Buyers and sellers enter orders with a timestamp, price, and quantity.
 Whenever the highest buy order and the lowest sell order match, a sale is simulated.